 When the bomb is triggered, the detonators go off.
 Spherical detonation waves spread through the dark-peach explosives on the outside.
 When they hit the light-peach cones, the shape of those cones forms the thirty-two separate waves into one smooth, contracting sphere.
 That spherical implosion wave then passes into the dark-peach charges surrounding the aluminum pusher.
 So far, the process has taken roughly 30 microseconds.

-When the implosion wave hits the pusher, it…well, it makes it implode.
-The aluminum crushes inward, generating remarkable pressures.
+When the implosion wave hits the pusher, it crushes the aluminum inward, generating remarkable pressures.
 This takes something like 10 microseconds.
-The pusher’s job is to evenly transfer the implosion energy to the core.
+The pusher’s job is to evenly transfer the implosion force to the core.

 The imploding pusher then crushes the uranium tamper in roughly 15 microseconds.
-The tamper serves two purposes: it helps reflect the neutrons generated by the plutonium-238, and, being such a dense metal, its inertia slows the inevitable expansion of the core, once the core goes kablooey, holding it in place so more fission can happen.
+The tamper serves two purposes: it helps reflect the neutrons generated by the plutonium-238, and, being such a dense, heavy metal, its inertia keeps the core from blowing itself apart too quickly, so more of it can fission.